The Importance of Real-Time Data for English Learners

 Some districts have tried to fill this gap using the tools they already have:

 These are valuable, but they’re not scalable.
-Observations vary widely in quality and frequency—and rarely get digitized for analysis.
+Observations vary widely in quality and frequency.
+They rarely get digitized for analysis.

 Even when useful, these periodic assessments tend to focus on surface-level outcomes.
 They rarely capture ongoing growth across all four domains—especially the kind of academic vocabulary usage and oral fluency development that matters most for long-term success.

-Useful, but time-consuming.
-Teachers are already stretched thin—and district leaders can't build a system-wide strategy from a Google Drive folder of student journals.
+While useful, this method is time-consuming.
+Teachers are already stretched thin.
+District leaders can't build a system-wide strategy from a Google Drive folder of student journals.

 The Emerging Opportunity: Real-Time Formative Data, Powered by AI

-The truth is, we now live in an age where every student has access to a device—and where AI can analyze language growth in ways no human ever could at scale.
+The truth is, we now live in an age where every student has access to a device.
+AI can analyze language growth in ways no human ever could at scale.

 That’s a game-changer.